1925 Nebraska Cornhuskers football team: Illinois

+Frank Dailey on a run that would result in Nebraska's first touchdown of the game.

 Coach Bearg's inaugural game was a smashing success, as Nebraska once again opened the season with an up-front challenge against powerhouse Illinois, twice the victor in the last two meetings of these teams.
 Cornhusker tackle Ed Weir was more than a match for Fighting Illini QB Red Grange, shutting him and the Illinois squad down like no one ever had before, and keeping Grange from scoring a rushing touchdown for the first of just two times in his college career.
 Nebraska ended the short two-game winning streak held by Illinois and improved in the series to 5–2.